Harvey D. Strassman: Psychiatry

 Medical education became Strassman's passion.
 He quit private practice to move to Chicago in 1969 and began to teach psychiatry full-time.
 He was a professor of psychiatry at Chicago Medical School from 1972 until 1978, served as Acting Dean of the school in 1974 and then as Assistant Dean for Curriculum for three years.
 He also served as acting chief of psychiatry at the North Chicago VA Hospital from 1975 to 1978.

 “Harvey was a mentor and a great giver of advice,” said Dr. Fred Sierles, a professor of psychiatry at the Chicago Medical School.

 In 1983, Strassman became a professor of psychiatry at the Robert Wood Johnson School of Medicine and Chief of Psychiatry at the Cooper Medical Center, now the Cooper University Hospital, in Camden, New Jersey, where he worked until he retired in 1993.
 He was a Distinguished Life Fellow of the American Psychiatric Association.

 At times, when he would lecture on humor, Harvey Strassman would plan to have someone throw a pie in his face during the talk to elicit a wide range of reactions: from laughter, to embarrassment, to anger, he said.
 “He took great delight in that,” said his son, Neil.
 “He enjoyed forcing the immediate realization upon the audience that what some people might find funny, others might find disagreeable.”

-Private life
+Personal life

 Strassman was married three times.
 First to Paula Kassam, then to Marjorie Strassman, who died before him.
 After retiring in 1993 Strassman and his third wife, Judith Koock Strassman, moved to Sacramento, California.
 There, he resumed private practice.
 In 2004, Strassman and Judith moved from Sacramento to Austin, Texas after he had a stroke.
 Strassman had three sons, two deceased, and two daughters.
 His son David is known as a ventriloquist.

 Strassman died aged 88 years on January 30, 2011 after being in poor health for some time.